Doxycycline: Adverse effects

 Adverse effects are similar to those of other members of the tetracycline antibiotic group.
 Doxycycline can cause gastrointestinal upset.
 Oral doxycycline can cause pill esophagitis, particularly when it is swallowed without adequate fluid, or by persons with difficulty swallowing or impaired mobility.
-Doxycycline is less likely than other antibiotic drugs to cause Clostridium difficile colitis.
+Doxycycline is less likely than other antibiotic drugs to cause Clostridioides difficile colitis.

-An erythematous rash in sun-exposed parts of the body has been reported to occur in 7.3–21.2% of persons taking doxycycline for malaria prophylaxis.
+An erythematous rash in sun-exposed parts of the body has been reported to occur in 7.3–21.2% of persons taking doxycycline as prophylaxis against malaria.
 One study examined the tolerability of various malaria prophylactic regimens and found doxycycline did not cause a significantly higher percentage of all skin events (photosensitivity not specified) when compared with other antimalarials.
 The rash resolves upon discontinuation of the drug.

 Unlike some other members of the tetracycline group, it may be used in those with renal impairment.

 Doxycycline use has been associated with increased risk of inflammatory bowel disease.
 In one large retrospective study, patients who were prescribed doxycycline for their acne had a 2.25-fold greater risk of developing Crohn's disease.

 Interactions

-The combination of doxycycline with dairy, antacids, calcium supplements, iron products, laxatives containing magnesium, or bile acid sequestrants is not inherently dangerous, but any of these foods and supplements may decrease doxycycline's effectiveness.

 Previously, doxycycline was believed to impair the effectiveness of many types of hormonal contraception due to CYP450 induction.
 Research has shown no significant loss of effectiveness in oral contraceptives while using most tetracycline antibiotics (including doxycycline), although many physicians still recommend the use of barrier contraception for people taking the drug to prevent unwanted pregnancy.

 Pharmacology

+Pharmacodynamics

 Doxycycline, like other tetracycline antibiotics, is bacteriostatic.
-It works by preventing bacteria from reproducing through the inhibition of protein synthesis.
+It works by preventing bacteria from reproducing by inhibiting protein synthesis.

 Doxycycline is highly lipophilic, so it can easily enter cells, meaning the drug is easily absorbed after oral administration and has a large volume of distribution.
-It can also be re-absorbed in the renal tubules and gastrointestinal tract due to its high lipophillicity, giving it a long elimination half life, and it is also prevented from accumulating in the kidneys of patients with kidney failure due to the compensatory excretion in faeces.
-Doxycycline–metal ion complexes are unstable at acid pH, therefore more doxycycline enters the duodenum for absorption than the earlier tetracycline compounds.
-In addition, food has less effect on absorption than on absorption of earlier drugs with doxycycline serum concentrations being reduced by about 20% by test meals compared with 50% for tetracycline.
+It can also be re-absorbed in the renal tubules and gastrointestinal tract due to its high lipophilicity, giving it a long elimination half-life.
+It is also prevented from accumulating in the kidneys of patients with kidney failure due to the compensatory excretion in faeces.
+Doxycycline–metal ion complexes are unstable at acidic pH, therefore more doxycycline enters the duodenum for absorption than the earlier tetracycline compounds.
+In addition, food has less effect on the absorption of doxycycline than on the absorption of earlier drugs, with doxycycline serum concentrations being reduced by about 20% by test meals compared with 50% for tetracycline.